raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 The whole installation will take a long time.
 You'll see timestamped messages with information about what's going on.

 If the installation stops for some reason, try running the command again.

+Note: if you find that `rpf.io` is not accessible on your network (perhaps short domains are blocked in your school), you can use the full URL instead: `https://raw.githubusercontent.com/astro-pi/astro-pi-stretch-installer/master/setup.sh`

 Once the installer has finished, you'll be asked to reboot.